torpago/mqt-client/docs/RewardCreateReq.md

 ### NewRewardCreateReq

-`func NewRewardCreateReq(amount float32, currencyCode CurrencyCode, description string, ) *RewardCreateReq`
+`func NewRewardCreateReq(amount decimal.Decimal, currencyCode CurrencyCode, description string, ) *RewardCreateReq`

 NewRewardCreateReq instantiates a new RewardCreateReq object This constructor will assign default values to properties that have it defined,